 Grocery stores have many unethical practices, and they are not confined to food markets.
-This is a list I compiled of all the complaints I have towards business, and I have found many, but I won’t list the companies because they are widespread, many companies likely take part in this.
+This is a list I compiled of all the complaints I have towards business, and I have found many, but this post is not a warning against specific companies, although they may be named as examples, because the practices are widespread, many companies likely take part in this.

 the company offers investors, the investors fill out a proxy and put executives they want in the board of directors, this is how evil people end up on top of the company that may have started out in good interests.
 All companies must sign forms allowing their existence with the IRS.
 So it takes a certain type of person to be willing to bend the knee to satan to allow his existence.
 Basically it takes an imperfect sinner who most likely isn’t the most honest person around.
 It’s either though do business with people who bent the knee to satan or buy local from a nearby farm if you are lucky or grow your own.
 Atheist do not believe in satan but it does not matter.
 Just think of it as man’s evil greed personified then… because unless you have been bitten by the corporate bug, you most likely can’t stand it.